alex/what-happens-when/README.rst

 Packet Fragmentation and MTU Discovery
 --------------------------------------
-To determine the maximum transmit unit (MTU) that an operating system should form packets into before sending them it must check the interface that it will send it through to see what value has been saved as the MTU.
+To determine the maximum transmission unit (MTU) that an operating system should form packets into before sending them it must check the interface that it will send it through to see what value has been saved as the MTU.
 You can check what your saved values for each interface are by typing